GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 value for this is 60 minutes.

 ### How to trigger
+The quickest way to test this is to fail repeatedly.

 This rate limiter is checked at the verify info step.
 The limit for it is set to double the resolution rate limiter, so it takes three users (with a common SSN) to trigger the SSN rate limit.

+### How to make this step fail
 Choose an SSN that does not begin with 900 or 666.
 Create a new user, and attempt identity verification with the user.
 The verify info step will fail with this SSN.
 Repeat until rate limited.